SHAREHOLER ALERT: Pomerantz La - GuruFocus.com

-NEW YORK, June 15, 2023 /PRNewswire/ -- Pomerantz LLP announces that a class action lawsuit has been filed against Icahn Enterprises L.P. ("Icahn Enterprises" or the "Company") (NASDAQ: IEP), and certain officers.
-The class action, filed in the United States District Court for the Southern District of Florida, and docketed under 23-cv-22009, is on behalf of a class consisting of all persons and entities other than Defendants that purchased or otherwise acquired Icahn Enterprises securities between August 2, 2018 and May 9, 2023, inclusive (the "Class Period").
-Plaintiff pursues claims against the Defendants under the Securities Exchange Act of 1934 (the "Exchange Act").
+NEW YORK, June 17, 2023 (GLOBE NEWSWIRE) -- Pomerantz LLP announces that a class action lawsuit has been filed against Icahn Enterprises L.P. (“Icahn Enterprises” or the “Company”) ( IEP), and certain officers.
+The class action, filed in the United States District Court for the Southern District of Florida, and docketed under 23-cv-22009, is on behalf of a class consisting of all persons and entities other than Defendants that purchased or otherwise acquired Icahn Enterprises securities between August 2, 2018 and May 9, 2023, inclusive (the “Class Period”).
+Plaintiff pursues claims against the Defendants under the Securities Exchange Act of 1934 (the “Exchange Act”).

 If you are a shareholder who purchased or otherwise Icahn Enterprises securities during the Class Period, you have until July 10, 2023 to ask the Court to appoint you as Lead Plaintiff for the class.
 A copy of the Complaint can be obtained at www.pomerantzlaw.com.
 To discuss this action, contact Robert S. Willoughby at [email protected] or 888.476.6529 (or 888.4-POMLAW), toll-free, Ext.
 7980.
 Those who inquire by e-mail are encouraged to include their mailing address, telephone number, and the number of shares purchased.